Asthma Doctor in Atlanta, GA

 Our experienced providers will develop a comprehensive treatment program to help you.
 While there is no cure for asthma, we have years of experiencing assisting patients to manage it.
 Your plan will depend on your symptoms, triggers, and lung function.
 It will include medication to help you control it and, if needed, rescue medication when severe symptoms strike.
 Our doctors will also work with you to help identify what environmental triggers to avoid and give additional tips to help you manage your asthma.

-The Allergy & Asthma Center’s Atlanta clinic is located at 2987 Clairmont Road, Suite 130 Atlanta, GA, 30329.
+The Allergy & Asthma Center’s Atlanta clinic is located at 2987 Clairmont Rd #175, Atlanta, GA 30329.
 We are open on Monday from 8:30 am to 5 pm and on Friday from 8:30 am to 4 pm.
 Would you like to know more about our asthma treatment or make an appointment?
-Call our friendly staff today at (404) 476-8935.
+Call Us our friendly staff today.